 Heat your grill to high heat, about 400-450 degrees Fahrenheit.

-Let them rest for 5 to 10 minutes before serving.
+Let the pork chops rest for 5 to 10 minutes before serving.

 - 2 cups water at room temperature